 Researchers speculate that white willow bark’s active ingredient, salicin, may be the reason it is gentler on the stomach than aspirin and other popular pain relievers like Advil, Tylenol and Aleve.
 While aspirin’s effects come directly from salicylic acid, the salicin in white willow bark is converted into salicylic acid only after being absorbed in the body .

 A study published in the journal Clinical Therapeutics found mild or moderate acne can be treated with nonprescription agents such as salicylic acid.
 This agent can reduce the number of primary lesions and therefore, the severity of all acne-related lesions.
 Salicylic acid has been shown to be more superior to benzoyl peroxide in reducing acne.
+Consider willow bark as an alternative to acne-related skin care products.

 If you suffer from chronic headaches and migraines, you might be able to benefit significantly from the pain-relieving qualities of willow bark.
 It can help eliminate migraines by lowering the blood pressure in the small capillaries and blood vessels in the head, easing pressure and relieving those painful, debilitating symptoms.
 It can also be used as a preventive method for regular headaches.

-Eases Lower Back Pain
+White Willow Bark Eases Lower Back Pain

 According to a study published in the American Journal of Medicine, willow bark was empirically tested for its effects on low back pain.
 Nearly 200 individuals with low back pain were given doses of both high and low amounts of willow bark, along with no dosage for a control group.
-Individuals who received high doses of willow bark had a significant decrease in pain symptoms, with less pain improvements in those who took a lower dose.
+Individuals who received high doses of willow bark had a significant decrease in pain symptoms, with fewer pain improvements in those who took a lower dose.
 The researchers concluded that willow bark extract was a “useful and safe treatment for low back pain.”

 The American Heart Association acknowledges a daily low-dose of aspirin a day can prevent heart attacks and stroke.
 The tablet has been linked to reducing the risk of internal clotting, which is related to these two health conditions.
 Since the effects of aspirin and willow bark have been comparable, it is believed willow bark extract may reap similar benefits.